Frequently asked questions: UCC

 - A file number that has lapsed.

-- I got my acknowledgement copy back and there is no collateral shown.
-Why isn’t it there when I submitted it correctly on the form?
+I got my acknowledgment copy back and there is no collateral shown.
+Why isn't it there when I submitted it correctly on the form?

-- The form you submitted is the official record and is retained as an image in our office until 1 year past the lapse date.
-The computer-generated acknowledgement is a notice that we filed your record, but we display only the data we added to the index.
-Even though the acknowledgement doesn’t show the collateral statement, the image of the form is provided to anyone who requests a copy search of the record.
+The form you submitted is the official record and is retained as an image in our office until 1 year past the lapse date.
+The computer-generated acknowledgment is a notice that we filed your record, but we display only the data we added to the index.
+Even though the acknowledgment doesn't show the collateral statement, the image of the form is provided to anyone who requests a copy search of the record.

 - Browse Names - A nonstandard search of names to help you determine how a name was indexed.
 Available online only.